7th New York Militia Regiment: Civil War

 After organizing and brief training, the regiment, commanded by Colonel Marshall Lefferts, left New York City for Washington, D.C., on special call of President Abraham Lincoln on April 19, 1861, arriving in Annapolis Junction, Maryland, and opening communications with Washington April 24-25.
 There it was mustered in the service of the United States for thirty days, 26 April 1861; it served at Washington and was mustered out at New York city, 3 June 1861.
+Among the organization's notable members during the war was Henry W. Hubbell, who enlisted as a private and retired as a brigadier general in 1905.

 25 May 1862, the regiment, still commanded by Col. Lefferts, again left the state, and was mustered in the United States service at Camp Hamilton, Va., 29 May 1862, for three months, from 26 May 1862.
 It served most of this time at Baltimore, Md., and was mustered out of the United States service, 5 September 1862, at New York City.

 16 June 1863, it again re-entered the United States service, and was mustered in at New York City, for thirty days.
 It left the state on the 17th, under the command of Colonel Lefferts, served at Baltimore, and Frederick, Md., in the 2d Separate Brigade, Middle Department, 8th Corps, and was mustered out of the United States service, 20 July 1863, at New York City.

 In its service, in 1861, it lost one enlisted man, accidentally killed, and it took part in the advance into Virginia on 24 May 1861.

 The regiment was housed in the Capitol Buildings at Washington from April 25-May 2, and was mustered into Federal service on April 26, serving duty at Camp Cameron, Meridian Hill, Georgetown Heights, from May 2-23.
 After occupation of Arlington Heights, Virginia, May 24-26, it assisted in building Fort Runyon and was mustered out at New York City on June 3, 1861.